GeorgeLychock/Project-Management-Dashboard---MS2/README.md

 -   User Menu
     -   Create a button panel in the user panel.
 Button 1: Library dropdown; Button 2: Profile dropdown; Button 3: Settings dropdown
 -   User Menu Tool Tips
-    -   A simple, lighweight tooltip should display when user hovers user menu icons
+    -   A simple, lightweight tooltip should display when user hovers user menu icons
+-   User Settings dropdown for the User Menu
+    -   Consolidate all user settings available into one dropdown

 ## Technical Requirements for this project:
 -   Use template literals